Large cities in Japan

 Tokyo has been the political center of Japan since 1603.

-And it became the capital in 1868.
+And it became the capital of modern Japan in 1868.

 (Until 1868, the capital had been Kyoto for over 1,000 years.)